All Episodes

 laurenz guenther

-Um do think that uh for a long time there was no real action.
+I do think that for a long time there was no real action.

 There were some attempts by mainstream parties, and here I'm talking mostly about Europe.

-Um I do see that slowly on the European level there is a move toward more restrictive immigration policy, but this is happening very slowly.
+I do see that slowly on the European level there is a move towards more restrictive immigration policy, but this is happening very slowly and often it does not have results so far.

 ben harnwell

-So that I think is the is the perfect analysis.
+So that I think is the perfect analysis.

-The response of the so-called Christian democratic center right has been to try to imitate in a certain extent the vocabulary and the rhetoric of what of what the mainstream calls far right, but without the follow-through of the actual action.
+The response of the so-called Christian democratic centre-right has been to try to imitate in a certain extent the vocabulary and the rhetoric of what the mainstream calls far-right, but without the follow-through of the actual action.

-Um that's why in our movement in the in the economic nationalist sphere, we term these groups effectively performative.
+That's why in our movement, in the economic nationalist sphere, we term these groups effectively performative.

-Dr. Gunther, what really interested me about your research and your argumentation is that it cuts across a lot of the narrative coming from the political mainstream,
+Dr. Gunther, what really interested me about your research and your argumentation is that it cuts across a lot of the narrative coming from the political mainstream that these what are called far-right political movements are somehow fascist, anti-democratic, and like you mentioned the AFD in Germany.

-The the interesting thing about your your research and the way you frame this is that in fact that analysis from the mainstream, you know, from the mainstream media, but also the political mainstream would actually be incorrect.
+The interesting thing about your research and the way you frame this is that in fact that analysis from the mainstream, you know, from the mainstream media, but also the political mainstream, would actually be incorrect.

-What you're what you're pointing out here is that these groups are responding to a democratic need which isn't being catered for by the mainstream political parties.
+What you're pointing out here is that these groups are responding to a democratic need which isn't being catered for by the mainstream political parties.

-And that's not that doesn't that makes these far-right groupings far from being anti-democratic, but part of an essential part of the democratic process.
+And that's not, that doesn't make these far-right groupings far from being anti-democratic, but part of an essential part of the democratic process.

 laurenz guenther